Teeth Grinding Treatment West London

 The purpose of the mouthguard should be to stop the teeth meeting together but also to ‘de-programme’ the TMJ joint so it ‘forgets’ it’s grinding position and adopts the original more relaxed position.

 Ultimately this reprogramming of the TMJ will hopefully result in a break in the routine nature of the mechanism leading to a relaxed jaw and a decrease, if not a complete halt of the teeth grinding.

-The effect can be reinforced by a series of hypnotherapy or Cognitive Behavioural Therapy (CBT) sessions to explore the sources of any physiological stress and to empower the patient to manage this stress with specific tools and techniques.
+The effect can be reinforced by a series of hypnotherapy or Cognitive Behavioural Therapy (CBT) sessions.
+These sessions explore the sources of any physiological stress and empower the patient to manage this stress with specific tools and techniques.